followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/format.md

 <!--/shortDescription-->

 <!--fullDescription-->
 [note]DevExtreme widgets provide a wide choice of [predefined formats](/Documentation/ApiReference/Common/Object_Structures/format/#type).
 If you are, however, going to use custom formats, link the [Globalize](https://github.com/jquery/globalize) library to your project.
-Learn how to do this from the [Installation](/Documentation/Guide/UI_Widgets/Basics/Installation/) topic.
+Learn how to do this from topics in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section.

 #####See Also#####
 - [format](/Documentation/ApiReference/Common/Object_Structures/format/) - a comprehensive overview of the capabilities provided by this option.